Solingen knife attack prompts tough security measures – DW – 08/30/2024

 Solingen knife attack prompts tough security measuresAugust 30, 2024

-On August 23, an alleged Islamist stabbed three people to death at a city festival in Solingen in the German state of North Rhine-Westphalia, reigniting an ongoing debate on illegal immigration and weapons legislation.
+On August 23, an alleged follower of the extremist group known as the "Islamic State" stabbed three people to death at a city festival in Solingen in the German state of North Rhine-Westphalia, reigniting an ongoing debate on illegal immigration and weapons legislation.

 Now the German government is taking action: It is planning stricter gun laws, faster deportations of rejected asylum seekers who have committed crimes, and cutting social benefits.